lifelong-learning-systems/l2metrics/examples/README.md

 ==
 Background
 --
 The file calc_metrics.py demonstrates how to add custom Metrics to a MetricsReport.
 Data from the logs is provided to the calculate method, where the actual calculation of your metric should live.
 An example of both a classification and agent metric are provided for your edificiation.
-To add this metric to the default metrics calculated for a MetricsReport, simply use: metrics_report.add(MyCustomAgentMetric()) and it will be added to the end of the list in addition to the defaults (based on what syllabus subtype you choose).
+To add this metric to the default metrics calculated for a MetricsReport, simply use: metrics_report.add(MyCustomAgentMetric()) and it will be added to the end of the list in addition to the defaults.

 calculate(dataframe, phase_info, metrics_dict):